subecho/n244.github.io/README.md

 3. Start the server & verify things are running.

     When working on an entry, you can run the Jekyll server locally to check out how things are looking.
-    This is done by running the server from the cloned project, and loading it from your browser:
+    Firstly you need to install the dependencies for Jekyll:

+        > cd n244.github.io
+        > bundle install
+        > gem install bundler

+    To run the server, use Bundler's `exec` function and run `jekyll serve`:

-        > jekyll serve --drafts
+        > bundle exec jekyll serve --drafts
         # Some junk
         Server address: http://127.0.0.1:4000
         Server running... press ctrl-c to stop.

     Pull up your browser, go to the server URL listed out.
 Click around and make sure things look OK.
+    Note that the `--drafts` will include entries that aren't finished (located in the `_drafts` directory).

 4. Start writing!